 The next step is to transport the trunk of the tree to the log yard where it can be processed into logs.
 This is usually done by a rubber tire skidder.
 The skidder is either equipped with cable or a grapple.
 Cable skidders are used for more treacherous terrain while grapple skidders can be used on less challenging jobs.
-The path taken from the stump to the log yard is important.
-The operator looks for the path of least resistance from the terrain, but also must avoid residual trees we hope to harvest in future years.
+The path taken from the stump to the log yard can be a difficult decision.
+The operator looks for the path of least resistance from the terrain, but also must avoid residual trees that could be harvested in future years.
 Not every tree is avoidable, but we take great pride in avoiding the best we can.

-After the harvest operations are completed we will closeout the job.
+After the harvest operations are completed we closeout the job.
 This is done by smoothing out the skid trails and the log yard.
-Also we do our best to divert the water off the
+As this is being done we take precautions for when it rains the water will divert off the

 skid trails to avoid erosion of the soil.
 This is done multiple ways, but one popular and effective method is installing waterbars.
 A waterbar is similar to a speed bump put in at a 45 degree angle made from the soil.
-This is a very effective way of getting the running water off the trail and onto less erodible soil.
+As the water runs down the trail it will run into the hump of soil be guided off the trail.
+Another way water is diverted from the skid trail is when the trail is sloped to side we can take extra care to smooth out the berm on the downhill side.
+These are very effective way of getting the running water off the trail and onto less erodible soil.

-Tri-State takes care of the forest resource we all love and are fortunate to have.
+At Tri-State we understand how to take care of the land we all love and are fortunate to have.
 Tri-State has a culture of caring about the resource and doing what is best for the landowner.
 We still have to make a profit, but we also know doing good work will give us a good reputation.
 A reputation of caring and happy landowners is the best form of advertising money can buy.

 The first step in selling timber is to meet with one of our professional foresters.
-After a walkthrough of your woodlands the forester will ask you questions about your goals, your objectives, your concerns, and your values.
+After a walk through your woodlands, the forester will ask you questions about your goals, objectives, concerns, and values.
 From this discussion you and the forester can come to an understanding of what you want to do and what is possible to do.

 Our loggers are some of the best loggers in the region.
 We are devoted to taking care of the landowners’ property and treating it as if it were our own.
-We are committed to following Best Management Practices and as such we were named Logger of the Year by the Indiana Tree Farm Committee for 2010.
+We are committed to following Best Management Practices and as such our company or one of our crews have been named Logger of the Year by the Indiana Tree Farmers’ Association three different times.

 We look forward to talking with you about your interests in selling timber.
 If you have any questions, please feel free to contact us toll free at (800) 992-5599.